-You have probably seen suggestions from people online to try a certain tea, lactation cookie, supplement, or tincture to boost their breastmilk supply.
+You have probably seen suggestions from people online to try a certain tea, lactation cookie, supplement, or tincture to boost their breast milk supply.
 However, the reality is that these herbal remedies are not evidence-based and have possible side effects.
-They are an attempt to fix a symptom without actually getting to the bottom of why the mother is experiencing low supply.
+They attempt to fix a symptom without actually understanding why the mother is experiencing a low breast milk supply.

 What are galactagogues?

 Firstly, let’s cover galactagogues.
 These are substances that increase breastmilk supply.
-They can be prescription based such as Motilium, or herbal galactagogues which can be found in capsule form, teas, and cookies.
+They can be prescription-based, such as Motilium, or herbal galactagogues found in capsule form, teas, and cookies.
 The most commonly used herbs and foods to try to increase supply include Fenugreek, Blessed Thistle, Nettle Leaf, Oatmeal, Brewer’s Yeast, and beer.

 Some of these have been used for centuries and have many anecdotal reports supporting their efficacy.
-However, these foods have limited research and the research that is available is contradictory.
-For example, a study done in 2011 looking at the effectiveness of Fenugreek tea , and a study from 2013 looking at the effectiveness of Fenugreek capsules came to different results.
-As Lactmed summarises regarding Fenugreek, “[e]vidence for a galactagogue effect is mostly anecdotal.
-A limited number of published studies of low to moderate quality have found mixed results for a galactagogue effect for fenugreek” .
+However, these foods have limited research, and the available research is contradictory.
+For example, a study was done in 2011 looking at the effectiveness of Fenugreek tea, and a study from 2013 looking at the effectiveness of Fenugreek capsules yielded different results.1,2 As Lactmed summarises Fenugreek, “[e]vidence for a galactagogue effect is mostly anecdotal.
+A limited number of published low to moderate quality studies have found mixed results for a galactagogue effect for Fenugreek.”
+3

 Should I take Fenugreek to boost breastmilk supply?

 Don’t get me wrong.
-There is an argument for trying something that women have been using to increase their supply for centuries.
+There is an argument for trying something women have been using to increase their milk supply for centuries.
 However, it’s important to understand that it’s not evidence-based.
-And there are possible risks including side effects such as nausea, vomiting, diarrhea, and flatulence with the use of Fenugreek .
-Caution should also be taken with Fenugreek when giving high doses to women with diabetes or those who are taking Warfarin or other blood thinners.
+And there are possible risks, including side effects such as nausea, vomiting, diarrhea, and flatulence with the use of Fenugreek.3 Caution should also be taken with Fenugreek when giving high doses to women with diabetes or those taking Warfarin or other blood thinners.

 Other substances such as Blessed Thistle, oatmeal, Brewer’s yeast, and beer have no evidence-based reports to support their use for increasing supply.
-If you are going to take an herbal supplement it’s important to work with an IBCLC and your doctor or healthcare professional.
-They can help make sure that it’s not only bringing improvements but also not causing any side effects.
+If you are going to take an herbal supplement, it’s important to work with an IBCLC and your doctor or healthcare professional.
+They can help ensure that it’s bringing improvements and not causing any side effects.

 What about my friend who said these herbs helped her?

 So what about the women who claim Fenugreek, Blessed Thistle, and the cookies they ate made a difference to their supply?
-Well, for women who have had a noticeable increase, they would have already had a well-established supply.
+Well, women who have had a noticeable increase would have already had a well-established supply.
 They may have just needed a bit of a boost.
-But these herbs are unlikely to help someone with a true low supply.
+But these herbs are unlikely to help someone with a truly low supply.
 This type of boost could also be reached by using evidence-based methods such as more frequent (and effective) milk removal.

-There are four different possibilities as to why a woman has low supply:
+There are four different possibilities as to why a woman has a low supply: